-As the owner of a WordPress website, it can feel like there is a lot to keep track of to grow and maintain a successful page.
+As a WordPress site owner, it can feel like there is a lot to keep track of to grow and maintain a successful page.

-From the initial setup of your site to choosing plugins that will benefit your product without weighing everything down, making the right decisions now will make your job as a website manager easier in the long run.
+From the initial setup of your site to choosing the right plugins to keep it going, making the right decisions now will make your job as a website owner easier in the long run.

-For the best results, we recommend that you focus your attention on the following areas.
+For the best results, focus your attention on the following areas.

 Know Your Purpose